Pajko97/pc-build/planning.md

 Technologies:

 - React.js - Standard stuff on the front end
-- Django - Want to experiment with it a little bit since in my career i have done mainly JS on the backend
+- Django - Want to experiment with it a little bit since in my career I have done mainly JS on the backend
 - Cheerio Scraper - Information will be fetched from Cheerio

 Database:
 - PostgreSQL
--